amefad/piante/README.md

 ## Repository Structure

-The project was scaffolded using the Vite React template.
+The project was scaffolded using the Vite React template (see [create-vite](https://github.com/vitejs/vite/tree/main/packages/create-vite))

-- `src/`: Primary React front-end source code.
+- `src`: Primary React front-end source code.
-- `public/`: Files that Vite does not process during build; these are copied unchanged into the output `piante/` folder.
+- `public`: Files that Vite does not process during build; these are copied unchanged into the output folder `piante`.
-  - `public/api/`: PHP API endpoints
+  - `public/api`: PHP API endpoints
-  - `public/test/`: Basic API testing interface
+  - `public/test`: Basic API testing interface

-Placing `api/` and `test/` inside `public/` may seem unconventional but allows us to easily serve both frontend and backend under the same domain subpath (`piante/`) on our existing server, just by storing the build output on the specific server folder (`piante`).
+Placing `api` and `test` inside `public` may seem unconventional but allows us to easily serve both frontend and backend under the same domain subpath (`/piante`) on our existing server, just by storing the build output on the specific server folder (also named `piante`).
 Vite is configured with a custom base path and a proxy for API calls to maintain consistent behavior across development and production environments.

 ## Prerequisites

 In order to successfully start the app and run it either in dev and in preview mode you need:

-- A reachable instance of a MySQL or MariaDB database.
+- A _reachable_ instance of a MySQL or MariaDB database.
 - PHP with PDO extension.
 - Node **LTS** >= 20 and npm

 ### Database setup

 The application requires a MySQL or MariaDB database instance.
-Use the scripts in the `database/` folder to create the schema.
+Use the scripts in the `database` folder to create the schema.

 Rename `public/config.php.sample` into `public/config.php` and configure your database connection parameters.